cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `DANGEROUS` ...
 NPCs will not accept this item.
 Explosion iuse actor implies this flag.
 Implies "NPC_THROW_NOW".
 - `DETERGENT` ...
 This item can be used as a detergent in a washing machine.
+- `DESTROY_ON_DECHARGE` ...
+This item should be destroyed if loses charges.
 - `DURABLE_MELEE` ...
 Item is made to hit stuff and it does it well, so it's considered to be a lot tougher than other weapons made of the same materials.
 - `FAKE_MILL` ...
 Item is a fake item, to denote a partially milled product by @ref